aicjofs/zclassic-swing-wallet-ui/README.md

 needs to be manually replaced too (or deleted)!
 **If this is not done, the wallet may show transparent (T) addresses that do not belong to it!**
 This limitation will be removed in future versions!
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 This will be addressed when it becomes possible to do so via the ZCash command line tools (`zcash-cli`).
+A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers.
 1. Limitation: The CPU percentage shown to be taken by zcashd is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.